core-wg/oscore/draft-ietf-core-object-security.md

 ### Sequence Number {#seq-numb}

-To prevent reuse of Sender Sequence Numbers, an endpoint may perform the following procedure during normal operations:
+To prevent reuse of Sender Sequence Numbers (SSN), an endpoint may perform the following procedure during normal operations:

-* Before using a Sender Sequence Number that is evenly divisible by K, where K is a positive integer, store the Sender Sequence Number in persistent memory.
-After boot, the endpoint initiates the Sender Sequence Number to the value stored in persistent memory + K. Storing to persistent memory can be costly.
-The value K gives a trade-off between the number of storage operations and efficient use of Sender Sequence Numbers.
+  * Before using a Sender Sequence Number that is evenly divisible by K, where K is a positive integer, store the Sender Sequence Number (SSN1) in persistent memory.
+After boot, the endpoint initiates the new Sender Sequence Number (SSN2) to the value stored in persistent memory plus a factor F times K: SSN2 = SSN1 + F * K, where F is a positive integer.

+    * Storing to persistent memory can be costly; the value K gives a trade-off between frequency of storage operations and efficient use of Sender Sequence Numbers.

+    * Writing to persistent memory may be subject to delays; the factor F must be set so the probability of the last Sender Sequence Number used before reboot being larger than SSN2 is negligible.
+If this cannot be guaranteed, the randomized process of {{master-secret-multiple}} must be used instead.

 ### Replay Window {#reboot-replay}